fvieira/content/content/reference/api/simple-api/graphql-requests.md

 The [Graphcool Playground]() can be used to explore and run GraphQL mutations, queries and subscriptions.

-Before diving into a specific implementation, **it's often better to get familiar with the GraphQL schema in the playground first**.
+Before diving into a specific implementation, **it's often better to get familiar with the available operations in the playground first**.

 ## Apollo Client